GallagherSecurity/cc-rest-docs/training/README.md

 in this information.
 All trademarks which are not the property of Gallagher Group, are acknowledged.

-Copyright (c) Gallagher Group Ltd 2021.
+Copyright © Gallagher Group Ltd 2021.
 All rights reserved.

 Gallagher Group Limited
 PO Box 3026